flemm0/PM_566/09-lab/README.md

 fun2alt <- function(x) {
   # max.col() returns positions in the matrix where your max values are, works on rows so need to transpose matrix
+  # subsetting the matrix with vectors is vectorized
   x[cbind(max.col(t(x)), 1:ncol(x))]

 }